 The Department of Speech and Hearing Sciences’ Master of Science in speech-language pathology is a member of the Western Regional Graduate Program (WRGP).
 The WRGP allows students to enroll at participating institutions outside of their home state and pay resident tuition.
 The participating states are Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.

 The Department of Speech and Hearing Sciences follows the WSU Graduate School Requirements for applicants.
 Each application will be submitted through CDCAS.
 The MS SHS requires application and admittance.
 A cumulative GPA of 3.2 of the last 60 semester credit or 90 quarter credits is required.
 The program admits for fall semester only.

 - Three completed recommendations

-Applicants are required to submit personal statements (maximum 500 words) about topics such as experiences you are most proud of, a challenge that led to positive changes in your life, and preparations you have undertaken to meet the rigors of graduate school.
+Applicants are required to submit personal statements that include experiences you are most proud of, a challenge that led to positive changes in your life, and preparations you have undertaken to meet the rigors of graduate school.
+(500-word maximum).

 Applicants are asked to include names and contact information of three recommenders, including instructors, employers, and/or volunteer supervisors.
-The Graduate School will contact each for recommendation.
+They will be able to upload their recommendation directly to CDCAS.

-Applicants may be invited to interview, either in person or on Skype.
+Applicants may be invited to interview via Zoom.